MusicInTheTrees/BlueStaq-Elevator/README.md

 So then why not keep trying to get gson until you succeed... :(

+Normally, I absolutely would, but...
+1) Time
-Normally, I absolutely would, but I have many reasons that I'll explain in person
+2) Many other reasons that I'll explain in person